-Journalists regularly have to write in excess of 5 articles a day.
+Journalists regularly have to write in excess of 5 articles a day - this mean that the writing process has to be streamlined by quite a bit.
 One of their biggest incentive when choosing what to write about is how quickly they can write an article.
 Your landing page should acknowledge this fact and should be written in a way that best allows journalists to copy and paste information from it straight into their article.
 Some of the ways that you can make your press release easy to copy and paste into articles include:

 - Making key findings and statistics as clear as possible, ideally in standalone sentences or bullet points.

 - Having embeddable charts and graphics in your press release.
 Use embed codes where possible so journalists can paste the code straight into their CMS.